 I know it has been months since I posted here, and while it seems that I am okay at climbing, I am terrible at consistently writing about my adventures.
-I know that my last post was about the same mountain, as if the only thing I climb is Slesse Mountain, but I promise that a story about my Patagonia trip is in the works.
+I know that my last post was about the same mountain as if the only thing I climb is Slesse Mountain, but I promise that a story about my Patagonia trip is in the works.
 Writing about ‘The Corkscrew’ on Cerro Torre has proven to be a bit of a task, so I’m posting this first, to get some content up on this page.
-I’ve written a couples accounts of this particular climb already, but this is my favorite so far, so here it is:
+I’ve written a couple of accounts of this particular climb already, but this is my favorite so far, so here it is:

 I had always wanted to climb a big route on Slesse in the winter, and after learning to ‘really’ mixed climb in the Canadian Rockies during the Fall season following the triple, it became even more of a priority.
 I spent most of my winter in Patagonia, managing to complete some great climbs in the Torres, including a solo ascent of the beautiful Cerro Torre.
+Next time I go, I was thinking about looking at full patagonia tours, where I see more of the stunning sights without my climbing equipment!

 As I made the journey back north to Canada a bit of sleuthing had me convinced that Slesse must be in the ‘condition of the century’ for winter climbing.
 I tried to find a partner to attempt Navigator Wall, but with only one or two days of stable weather remaining it was too short of notice.
 Listening to an interview with Stevie Haston on the airplane, I heard him describe his free solo ascent of The Walker Spur in winter which got me psyched, so I began to formulate a new plan.